 Still, proposed laws in Brazil could make it more difficult for indigenous communities to lay claim to their land.
 Demarcated indigenous territories account for 13 percent of the country's terrain — 98.5 percent of which is in the Amazon region.

 Land demarcation is already a lengthy process subject to several layers of investigation by government bodies, including the Justice Ministry.
-But a proposed "time stamp" would burden indigenous groups with proving they were present on their lands in 1988, when the Brazilian Constitution came into effect, in order to remain.
+But a proposed "time stamp" would burden Indigenous groups with proving they were present on their lands in 1988, when the Brazilian Constitution came into effect, in order to remain.

-After visiting indigenous communities in Brazil in 2016, UN rapporteur Victoria Tauli-Corpuz described what she saw as grave and worsening conditions.
+After visiting Indigenous communities in Brazil in 2016, UN rapporteur Victoria Tauli-Corpuz described what she saw as grave and worsening conditions.

-Funai, the Brazilian government body responsible for policies relating to indigenous peoples, has had its budget slashed nearly in half in recent years — undermining monitoring, protection and demarcation efforts.
+Funai, the Brazilian government body responsible for policies relating to Indigenous peoples, has had its budget slashed nearly in half in recent years — undermining monitoring, protection and demarcation efforts.

-Meanwhile, indigenous groups say they are again facing sometimes violent threats from loggers, miners and agribusiness.
+Meanwhile, Indigenous groups say they are again facing sometimes violent threats from loggers, miners and agribusiness.

 Indian communities sharing the Makuxi's land told investigative journalism outlet Amazonia Real that members of their group had been threatened "nine times" in recent years by individuals associated with timber company FIT Manejo Florestal, which is logging along the borders of the land.
-(DW reached out to FIT for comment but were unable to reach them by the time of publication.)

-IPAM believes its app, which won a Google Social Impact Challenge award in 2016, could play an important role as indigenous communities come under increasing pressure.
+IPAM believes its app, which won a Google Social Impact Challenge award in 2016, could play an important role as Indigenous communities come under increasing pressure.

-"Our objective is that this data will be principally made available to these indigenous peoples," said Bortolotto,"so they can use it as a tool in their fight (for rights)."
+"Our objective is that this data will be principally made available to these Indigenous peoples," said Bortolotto,"so they can use it as a tool in their fight (for rights)."